 Dr. S. David Bernstein

-Dr. S. David Bernstein is the Senior Forensic Psychologist and President of Forensic Consultants, LLC, a company listed in the Homeland Security Resource Directory.
+Dr. Bernstein is the Senior Forensic Psychologist and President of Forensic Consultants, LLC, a company listed in the Homeland Security Resource Directory.
 He has held appointments at Yale University School of Medicine, where he completed his doctoral internship, and Harvard University Medical School, where he completed his residency in Forensic Psychology in the Department of Law and Psychiatry.
-He has attended training with the Secret Service and currently consults with the FBI and other federal, state, and local law enforcement agencies on cases ranging from bomb threats to homicide.
-Additionally, Dr. Bernstein has been embedded in the field with law enforcement during operations when his assistance and expertise was seen as being needed on scene.
+He has attended training from the Secret Service and currently consults with the FBI and other federal, state, and local law enforcement agencies on cases ranging from bomb threats to homicide.
+Additionally, Dr. Bernstein has been embedded in the field with law enforcement during operations when his assistance and expertise was seen as needed on scene.

 Dr. Bernstein has provided expert commentary concerning issues of targeted workplace and school violence, trusted insider threats, threats to high level executives and government officials, and psychopathy, including the Anne Le murder at Yale University, the Omar Thornton mass murder at Hartford Distributors, the Albert DeSolvo serial murders (Boston Strangler), the DC Navy Yard mass murders, and the Jodi Arias murder trial.
 He has appeared on Good Morning America, ABC News, NBC News, The Travel Channel’s program “Hidden City,” National Public Radio’s program “This American Life,” Aljazeera America, and News12.
 Dr. Bernstein has been featured in the Wall Street Journal, USA Today, Huffington Post, LA Times, the Associated Press, Hartford Current, Boston Globe, Connecticut Law Tribune, Connecticut Law Journal, Toronto Star, and Psychology Today.